JayodyaNandasena/digital-eye-relief/README.md

 1. Clone or download the repository to your local machine.
 2. Open the Chrome browser and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" at the top right corner.
+3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the project folder where the extension files are located.
-5. The extension should now be active and you will start receiving notifications every 20 minutes.
+5. The extension should now be active, and you will start receiving notifications every 20 minutes.
 6. After loading the extension, you will need to start the notifications manually.
 To do so:
    - Click the extension icon in the Chrome toolbar.
    - In the popup, click the "Start Notifications" button to begin receiving reminders every 20 minutes.